€57,48 €47,50 excl. VAT

 General information

-Centronuclear Myopathy (CNM) is the common name for inherited muscular diseases which are characterised primarily by muscle weakness – and wasting.
-It is caused by a mutation in the PLTPLA gene.
+Centronuclear Myopathy (CNM) is the common name for inherited muscular diseases which are characterised primarily by muscle weakness and muscle wasting.
+This variant of the disorder, found in the Labrador Retriever, is caused by a recessive mutation in the gene HACD1 (also known as PTPLA).

-The disorder is also known as type II fiber deficiency, autosomal recessive muscular dystrophy and hereditary myopathy of Labrador retrievers (HMLR).
+The variant is also known as type II fiber deficiency, autosomal recessive muscular dystrophy and hereditary myopathy of Labrador Retrievers (HMLR).

 Clinical features